MicrosoftDocs/azure-ai-docs/articles/ai-studio/azure-openai-in-ai-studio.md

 * Without a project, focusing only with Azure OpenAI models.
 * As a [connection](./how-to/connections-add.md) to the service inside a project.

 When you create a project, you can try other models and tools along with Azure OpenAI.
-You'll notice some of the same sections, such as the **Model catalog**, but you'll see more models now.
+For example, the **Model catalog** in a project contains many more models than just Azure OpenAI models.

-But you can do more with Azure OpenAI models outside of a project.
+But while there's access to more services and models in a project, if you're working just with Azure OpenAI, you have more features available outside the project.
 This table highlights the differences between working with Azure OpenAI outside of a project or in a project in Azure AI Studio:

 |  | **Azure OpenAI Service without a project** | **Azure AI Studio with a project** |